 Yes Yes, in part No

-Is bribery involving a foreign public official or international civil servant criminalized under your domestic legislation (art.
+[optional] Is bribery involving a foreign public official or international civil servant criminalized under your domestic legislation (art.
 8, para.
 2)?
+[USA: delete]

 Yes Yes, in part No

 If the answer is “Yes, in part”, please explain the manner in which bribery involving a foreign public official or international civil servant is criminalized under your domestic legislation.